Charlotte Kalla

-Kalla won a gold medal at the FIS Nordic World Ski Championships 2015 10 km freestyle event in Falun.
-In total Kalla has twelve World Championship medals, five of them individual.

-Kalla is of Tornedalian Finnish descent.
+Marina Charlotte Kalla ([ɧaˈɭɔtː ˈkâlːa]; born 22 July 1987) is a Swedish Tornedalian retired cross-country skier.
+A four-time Olympian, Kalla won three golds and nine medals overall at the Olympics between 2004 and 2022.
+She holds the joint record as Sweden's most decorated Olympic competitor and is the all-time leader among Swedish female athletes.
+She is also a 13-time medalist at the World Championships, including a gold medal at the FIS Nordic World Ski Championships 2015 10 km freestyle event in Falun.
+This made Kalla the first Swedish female cross-country skier to win individual golds in both the Olympics and World Championships.
+In 2008, Kalla won the Jerring Award for her Tour de Ski win.

-On 22 March 2022, Kalla announced she would quit her competitive carrier following the Swedish Championships in Piteå in March 2022.
+She retired from competitive skiing after the Swedish Championships in March 2022.

 Winter Olympics

 2010 Winter Olympics

 Kalla won the gold medal in the women's 10 km individual for Sweden at the 2010 Winter Olympics in Vancouver, British Columbia, Canada, with a time of 24:58.4.
 She also won a silver in the team sprint event with Anna Haag at those same games.

 2014 Winter Olympics

 Kalla won a silver medal in the skiathlon event on 8 February in Sochi, and another silver in the classical race on 13 February.
 In the 4 × 5 km women's relay race, held on 15 February, she ran in the final leg and started third with a 25.7 sec lag behind the first place and a 19.9 lag behind the second place, but totally reduced the gap, and overtook her competitors in the final straight, giving Sweden the gold medal.